Sunday, August 9, 2015

 Lookout Mountain

-The Chattanooga area was firmly controlled by the Chickamauga Indians at the time of The American Revolution.
+The Chattanooga area was firmly under the control of the Chickamauga Indians at the time of the American Revolution.
 The Cherokee Indian chiefs had signed peace and land treaties with the Colonial settlers.
 However, a small group of rebellious Cherokees were not in accord with these treaties and continued unabated warfare with the expanding settlers.
-They were called the Chickamauga's and were led by Chief Dragging Canoe.
+They were called the Chickamaugas and were led by Chief Dragging Canoe.
 They were actively supported by the British through local agents and traders.
-The Government of North Carolina authorized a Military Campaign against them in the summer of 1782, pledging Continental Congressional support.
-Colonel John Sevier organized a force of some 250 "Nolichucky Riflemen" to pursue the Chickamauga and to rescue captives.
-On September 20, 1782, after several minor encounters, Sevier and his men engaged the Chickamauga's in a battle high in the Palisades at the north end of Lookout Mountain.
+The Government of North Carolina authorized a Military Campaign against them in the summer of 1782, pledging Support from the Continental Congress.
+Colonel John Sevier organized a force of some 250 "Nolichucky Riflemen" to pursue the Chickamauga and rescue captives.
+On September 20, 1782, after several minor encounters, Sevier and his men engaged the Chickamaugas in a battle high in the Palisades at the north end of Lookout Mountain.
 The Frontiersmen's accurate rifle fire soon overcame their foes.
-This was an official Revolutionary War engagement and is considered by many to be the LAST “OVER-MOUNTAIN” BATTLE OF THE AMERICAN REVOLUTION.
+This was an official Revolutionary War engagement and is considered by many to be the LAST "VER-MOUNTAIN" BATTLE OF THE AMERICAN REVOLUTION.

 The preliminary signing of the peace treaty ending the Revolution was on November 30, 1782.